richardwestenra/metafix/README.md

 I put test4.html through an HTML validator, and began fixing or removing the issues that showed up.

 ### Test 6 ###
 ok so test5 worked.
-I have reverted to test5 and made more judicious and less thorough changes.
+I have reverted to test5 and made just a few changes, by removing only the code that looks the most suspect.

+### Test 7 ###
+Test 6 didn't work: It still broke.
+I have reverted test 6 and instead made different changes.